Wintellect/MSLearn/Introduction to Python/includes/1-create-an-azure-notebook-revised.md

 	print('Airport data for the state of ' + state_abbr + ' will be prepared.')
 	```

-	Then run the cell and confirm that it behaves the same as it did before.
+1. Run the cell and confirm that it behaves the same as it did before.

 1. Use the **File** -> **Save and Checkpoint** command to save the notebook.